voraciousKobald/pmake/README.md

 - GNU C COMPILER (You can swap it for any C compiler in the source code by changing the CC variable in the printf function in S1.
 Alternatively, you could go for a different language entirely since gtags supports several other languages.)

-- GNU EMACS (I havent really designed this script for other editors, but you are free to hack it for your own use case.
-Remove the emacsclient line and replace it with whatever command to launch editor you use and find an equivalent to ggtags)
+- GNU EMACS (I labeled the block of code in the source code that you can delete if you prefer to hack this script to have a setup for your own editor.)

 ## EMACS packages needed/reccomended:
 - NEED [ggtags](https://melpa.org/#/ggtags "MELPA REPO")